AntonioNoack/JVM2WASM/README.md

 ## Compilation times (JRE + Rem's Engine)
 Translating JVM bytecode to C++ and WAT takes 10-12 seconds (without static-init at compile-time, that is 3s extra).
-Translating WAT to WASM using WABT (WASM binary toolkit) in WSL takes roughly three seconds.
 Compiling the debug build currently takes roughly five seconds, and release build takes thirty seconds.

 ## Used Libraries / Dependencies